scaleoutsean/awesome-solidfire/README.md

 - FIPS 140-2
   - Element version >=12.5 - NetApp SolidFire H610S with [NCSM](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4297); until 2026
   - Element version <12.5 - NetApp HCI H610S-2F model only

+#### Post-Quantum Cryptography

+- This seems unlikely to happy in the product at this point, but there are alternatives:
+  - [PQ API proxy](https://scaleoutsean.github.io/2025/10/10/post-quantum-crypto-proxy-for-solidfire-eseries-api.html) - inject a trusted proxy in between API clients and SolidFire.
+Commercial and OSS options are available - see the post for more
+  - WAC Gateway - Windows .NET application server-based authorization and authentication with RBAC - see under API gateways.
+Rebuilt with .NET 9, this gives you PQC protection as well

 ## Demo VM, Tools and Utilities